-The EU has operated an arms embargo on China since 1989, following the suppression of protests in Beijing, however the interpretation of this embargo has varied, and as such, different states, in particular the UK and France, have taken different approaches in their dealings with China
+The EU imposed an arms embargo on China in 1989, following the violent suppression of protests in Beijing.
+However the interpretation of this embargo has varied.
+In particular the UK and France, have taken different approaches in their dealings with China

 In 1989, following the use of the People's Liberation Army by the Chinese government to suppress demonstrations in Beijing, several European Union member states announced arms embargoes against China.
 On 26 June 1989, in Madrid, the European Council of Ministers agreed that the arms embargo would become part of a set of EU-wide diplomatic and economic sanctions intended to signal disapproval of Chinese actions.